*This post was edited on June 19th, 2019.

 Hi Readers and a happy Monday to you!
 I hope you guys had a peaceful and fun weekend.
 I did; maybe that’s why I had a somewhat difficult time getting up this morning.
 I think it was so cold, despite it raining, so I just listened to some music.
 It was only until my kitty Coco Bean mewed that she was hungry that I got up.
-Something about rainy days, I guess.
+Something about rainy days.

 One of the most important aspects of photography is an image’s composition.
-Composition is knowing what to include in a photograph and what to keep out.
+A composition is knowing what to include in a photograph and what to keep out.
 This can include arranging items on your table to be photographed or framing a monument or building on your travels.
 Although there is no one rule of how a composition should look like (that’s the beauty of photography where like writing, you can learn a lot about the photographer through the photographs he/she composes), I have heard of “The Rule of Thirds”.
 According to Wikipedia, the rule of thirds is a guideline which applies to the process of composing visual images.
 The guideline proposes that an image should be imagined as divided into nine equal parts by two equally spaced horizontal lines and two equally spaced vertical lines.
 Knowing what object or placing the subject along those intersecting lines is the most important compositional element in photography.
-Proponents of the technique claim that aligning a subject with these points creates more tension, energy and interest in the composition than simply centering the subject.
+Proponents of the technique claim that aligning a subject with these points create more tension, energy, and interest in the composition than simply centering the subject.

 So when you are traveling and taking pictures of your family members (or yourself!) in front of a point of interest, stand at a distance from it.
 And don’t compose the picture with anyone in the middle.
 It looks so awkward.
 Imagine or use the grid feature on your camera and take several shots with the person/persons standing along different intersecting points.
 It adds depth to the image like no other posed picture.